Testament (band): Dark Roots of Thrash and Brotherhood of the Snake (2013–2019)

-Titans of Creation and upcoming fourteenth studio album (2019–present)
+Titans of Creation, touring and Para Bellum (2019–2025)

 By March 2017, Testament had begun writing the follow-up to Brotherhood of the Snake, with plans to release it in 2018.
-Billy stated in March 2018 that Testament would start working on their thirteenth studio album after they finish touring in support of Brotherhood of the Snake in August, hoping not to repeat the four-year gaps between their last three albums.
+Billy stated in March 2018 that Testament would start working on their thirteenth studio album after finishing touring in support of Brotherhood of the Snake in August, hoping not to repeat the four-year gaps between their previous three albums.
 He later stated that opening for Slayer on their farewell tour would be "the final lap for [them] touring" in support of Brotherhood of the Snake.
 Work on the follow-up album began in February 2019, and pre-production began in May with Andy Sneap as the mixer.
 Drummer Gene Hoglan revealed in a June 2019 interview on the "Talk Toomey" podcast that the band had finished recording the album for a 2019 or early 2020 release.
 Peterson later stated that it would be released in January 2020.

 The band, along with Exodus and Death Angel, took part in The Bay Strikes Back tour of Europe in February and March 2020.
 Following the tour, Chuck Billy and his wife Tiffany tested positive for COVID-19, making him the third person to have contracted the virus during the tour following Will Carroll of Death Angel and Gary Holt of Exodus.
 Bassist Steve Di Giorgio was later diagnosed with COVID-19, becoming the second member of Testament to have tested positive for the condition.

 Testament released their thirteenth studio album Titans of Creation on April 3, 2020.
-They were due to headline a US tour to promote the album, with support provided by The Black Dahlia Murder, Municipal Waste and Meshiaak, but it was postponed due to the COVID-19 pandemic.
-For this reason, Testament did not tour in support of Titans of Creation for over a-year-and-a-half; touring for the album was scheduled to start in the fall of 2021, with the band resuming their Bay Strikes Back tour in the US with Exodus and Death Angel, but the COVID pandemic led to its postponement to the spring of 2022.
+They were due to headline a North America tour to promote the album, with support provided by The Black Dahlia Murder, Municipal Waste and Meshiaak, but it was postponed due to the COVID-19 pandemic.
+For this reason, Testament did not tour in support of Titans of Creation for over a-year-and-a-half; touring for the album was scheduled to start in the fall of 2021, with the band resuming their Bay Strikes Back tour in North America with Exodus and Death Angel, but the COVID-19 pandemic led to its postponement to the spring of 2022.
 Following this was a summer European tour, which included festival appearances, as well as headlining dates with Exodus, Death Angel and Heathen, and one with Sepultura, and then the second North American leg of the Bay Strikes Back tour in the fall.
-The band will also co-headline the Klash of the Titans tour in Latin America with Kreator in the spring of 2023.
-The band will also co-headline the Klash of the Titans tour in Latin America with Kreator in the spring of 2023, followed by a European tour with Exodus and Voivod.
+The band also co-headlined the Klash of the Titans tour in Latin America with Kreator in the spring of 2023, followed by a European tour with Voivod, and dates in Asia with Exodus and Death Angel.
+On some dates of the latter tour, Phil Demmel (formerly of Vio-lence and Machine Head) stepped in for guitarist Alex Skolnick, as the latter had sat out in order to tend to a family emergency.